-Status: Sufficient capacity for current demand, with capacity continuing to increase test capacity as at 3 May
+Status: Sufficient capacity for current demand, with capacity continuing to increase test capacity as at 23 April

 Testing capacity is steadily increasing to support efforts to eliminate COVID-19.
 New Zealand has a high capacity for daily testing.
-As at 2 May, 150,223 tests have been conducted.
+As at 23 April, 101,277 tests have been conducted.
+For the last seven days, the rolling average number of tests completed per day was 4,445.
+This compares favourably to other countries testing for COVID-19.